ThrownDice/WRS/README.md

 ===
 WRS System Repository

-Other Contetns will be added.
+Other contents will be added.